Feb 18, 2017

-Some say that 9/10 businesses fail in the first year.
-Others suggest that it is really just 50% that struggle to reach their first anniversary.
+Research states that 90% of businesses fail in the first year.
+Others suggest that 50% struggle to reach their first anniversary.

-In any case, the reason most often cited for business breakdown is a general inability to turnover a profit or at minimum, to meet outgoing expenses.
-A lesser discussed, albeit very real cause for winding up or deregistering a venture is similar to that of celebrity divorce, ‘irreconcilable differences’.
+In any case, the reason most often cited for business breakdown is the inability to turnover a profit or meet outgoing expenses.
+A lesser discussed cause for winding up or deregistering a venture is the case of ‘irreconcilable differences’.

 It is common for businesses to have a complaints handling or dispute resolution process for customers but it can be easily overlooked as a necessity among company members or business partners.
 The creation of a shareholders’ agreement, in a company context, can tangibly assist to prepare for the worst but hope for the best.